ElodieC5/Hello-world/README.md

 # Hello-world
-The really first one... to try
+The really first one... just to try.
 The GitHub Guide is really well done :-)